Intersection cohomology of the Uhlenbeck compactification of the Calogero-Moser space

 In particular, the fiber of $\gamma_\tau$ over a point $(\CE,D) \in \GMt^0(r,d,n-k) \times S^k\BP^1 \subset \UMt(r,d,n)$ is the underlying reduced scheme for the moduli space of subsheaves $E \subset \CE$ with $\supp(\CE/E) = D$. \eth

-\begin{Rem} The relation between the moduli spaces $\GMt(r,d,n)$ and $\UMt(r,d,n)$ is completely analogous to that of the Gieseker and Uhlenbeck compactifications of the moduli spaces of vector bundles on commutative algebraic surfaces (this justifies the use of these names in our situation).
-An important difference between commutative and noncommutative cases difference is in the dimensions of the strata: in the commutative case the second factors in the product expression for Uhlenbeck strata are symmetric powers of the surface, while in the noncommutative case we only have a symmetric power of a curve.
-This fact will play a crucial role in subsequent sections. \end{Rem}
+\begin{Rem} The relation between the moduli spaces $\GMt(r,d,n)$ and $\UMt(r,d,n)$ is analogous to that of the Gieseker and Uhlenbeck compactifications of the moduli space of vector bundles on a commutative algebraic surface (this justifies our terminology).
+There is, however, an important difference between commutative and noncommutative settings.
+In the case of a commutative surface, each stratum of the stratification of the Uhlenbeck space is isomorphic to a cartesian product of an Uhlenbeck space of lower dimension and a symmetric powers of the surface.
+In the case of a noncommutative surface, the corresponding stratum of the stratification of the Uhlenbeck space is isomorphic to a cartesian product of an Uhlenbeck space of lower dimension and a a symmetric power of a {\em curve}, rather than a surface.
+This phenomenon will play a crucial role in subsequent sections. \end{Rem}